 Can't make it?

-You can also submit and receive opportunities at any time during the semester through the Swearer Center Bulletin, our weekly e-newsletter.
+You can also submit and receive opportunities at any time during the semester through the Swearer Center Bridge, our weekly e-newsletter.

 If you have paid positions based in Rhode Island that you wish to publicize - part-time or full-time, permanent or temporary - our Rhode Island Community Jobs listserv reaches more than 10,000 subscribers around the state and is free of charge.